Molecular Taphonomy and Forensic Anthropology

 Are you curious about the molecular and biological processes that occur after death and how we can apply this knowledge in forensic research?

 In the minor Molecular Taphonomy and Forensic Anthropology, you will learn how DNA and other biomolecules behave during the decomposition of an organism.
 You will apply techniques such as DNA extraction, applied analytical chemistry, and histology to decomposed tissue or skeletal remains.
-Additionally, you will learn how to analyze human remains and determine sex and age.
+Additionally, you will learn how to analyze human remains and estimate sex and age.
 You will write a skeletal analysis report on this topic.

 Added value:

-This minor, that combines knowledge from anthropology and forensic science, is a niche subject.
+This minor, that combines knowledge from biological anthropology and forensic science, is a niche subject.
 Interesting for students with either an forensic or biological background and an interest in the molecular aspects of decomposition, such as DNA degradation, protein breakdown, and the chemical changes that occur after death.
+The minor offers them hands-on experience with skeletal analysis, laboratory work and knowledge on the taphonomic changes that cadaveric material undergoes.
+Notable also is that further education on this topic at home and abroad, is limited, especially of this volume (30 ects).

 Leerdoelen